The Tough Ones (1976 film): Plot

 Maria Assante, the widow of a deceased colleague of Tanzi's, asks him to investigate the whereabouts of her teenage daughter Marta, who has fallen into an abusive relationship with drug dealer Tony Parenzo.
 When Tanzi attempts to confront Tony in his apartment, he attempts to escape with Marta, who is too sick to comply, forcing him to kill her with an overdose of heroin; Tanzi gives chase, but Tony escapes after taking hostages.
 Having recovered from her ordeal and disillusioned with her career, Anna decides to temporarily live in Milan with relatives, which Tanzi agrees may be beneficial for their relationship.
 While helping her move out, Tanzi notices Tony on the street and savagely beats him.
 To avoid further punishment, Tony attempts to convey key information about Ferrender, but he is shot dead by Moretto from a car driven by his friend Albino; they drive away just as Caputo and Anna arrive.
-When Albino asks Moretto why he did not kill Tanzi, he reveals that he intends to kill him in a direct confrontation by using the bullet he was forced to swallow.
+When Albino asks Moretto why he did not kill Tanzi, he reveals that he intends to kill him in a confrontation by using the bullet he was forced to swallow.

 Tanzi threatens to resign from the force when Ruini insinuates that he may have been Tony's killer, but they are interrupted when Savelli and two of Moretto's friends hold up a bank.
 Tanzi and a marksman infiltrate the bank through its air conditioning ducts and kill the gangsters without harming the hostages.
 Impressed by Tanzi, Ruini allows him to pursue Moretto, who commandeers an ambulance to escape the police, killing several bystanders in the process.
 Anna identifies her kidnappers as Savelli's accomplices and Albino, and that the junkyard they took her to was at the edge of town.
 Tanzi soon discovers that the junkyard was once owned by Ferdinando Gerace, a businessman he had previously argued with over a lost license and encountered during his search for Marta, determining that he is a middleman between Ferrender and Moretto's gang.